jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 IA is one of several disciplines (e.g. library science, information science, taxonomy) that supports browsing/navigation and search of content objects (documents and metadata) stored in information systems (e.g. libraries, archives, repositories/portals, websites, databases).
 The goal is information retrieval with good precision and good recall, which requires that content objects be described consistently, i.e. with a controlled vocabulary (CV).

+History: ... in libraries, from antiquity; in companies, very marginally from the 1980s and increasingly after the emergence of the web in the 1990s.

-## What is taxonomy/KOS/controlled vocabulary?
+## What is taxonomy/KOS?

 Per Hedden, taxonomy --- the law or science (nomos) of order (taxis) --- has both general and specific meanings.
-In general, taxonomy is the discipline of creating and managing taxonomies, synonymous with knowledge organization structure/systems (KOS); however, a taxonomy is also a specific kind of KOS with a hierarchical structure:
+In general, taxonomy is the discipline of creating and managing taxonomies, synonymous with knowledge organization structure/systems (KOS); however, a taxonomy is also a specific kind of KOS with a hierarchical structure.
+KOS are used to ...

 <img src="../ILLOS/KSOs.png" width="550px">

+## What is a controlled vocabulary?

 In addition, taxonomies/KOSs are very nearly synonymous with controlled vocabularies.
-CVs stand in contrast with natural languages, which are fraught with polysemes (both homographs and synonyms/near-synonyms/quasi-synonyms) that undermine information retrieval.
+CVs stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (both homographs and synonyms/near-synonyms/quasi-synonyms).
+CVs are associated with content objects in the following ways:

+- INDEXING:
+ - vs KEYWORDS:
+- METADATA:
+- CATALOGING: describing

 A controlled vocabulary (the product) or vocabulary control (the process) improves information retrieval by:

-## How do KSOs support information retrieval?

-p.
+- p.
 19 of ANSI/NISO Z39.19

 ## What types of taxonomies/KOS exist?